in-the-keyhole/khs-trouble-maker-client/README.md

 	</dependency>

-Register this Java Servlet in your web.xml or config
+Register this Java Servlet in your web.xml or config:

 	<servlet>